nuriesengara2000-star/RAG-project/README.md

-RAG Application with Supabase and pgvector
+# Hybrid RAG Application (Project 10)

-This project implements a simple Retrieval-Augmented Generation (RAG) application.
+This project is an upgraded RAG (Retrieval-Augmented Generation) application.
+It uses **hybrid search**: keyword search + semantic search.
+The results are merged using **Reciprocal Rank Fusion (RRF)**.

+---

-Description
+## Project Description
-The application allows users to upload a text document, store its chunks as vector embeddings in Supabase (PostgreSQL with pgvector), and ask questions that are answered based on the document content.

-Tech Stack
+The application allows the user to:
+- upload a text document,
+- ask questions about the document,
+- get answers based only on the document content.

+The system does not hallucinate and uses retrieved text as context.

+---

+## How the System Works

+1. The document is split into small text chunks.
+2. Each chunk is converted into an embedding and stored in Supabase.
+3. When the user asks a question:
+   - Keyword search finds exact words (Full-Text Search).
+   - Semantic search finds similar meaning using vectors.
+4. The results are combined using RRF.
+5. The best results are sent to the language model to generate the answer.

+---

+## Technologies Used

 - Python
 - Supabase (PostgreSQL)
 - pgvector
+- Full-Text Search (tsvector)
 - OpenAI API

+---

-Project Structure
+## Project Files
-- ingest.py — loads and processes documents (chunking + embeddings)
-- chat.py — chat interface using retrieval and generation
+├─ ingest.py # load document and create embeddings
+├─ chat.py # hybrid search + RRF + chat
-- chunking.py — text chunking logic
+├─ chunking.py # text chunking

-How it works
-1. A document is loaded and split into chunks.
-2. Each chunk is converted into an embedding and stored in Supabase.
-3. A semantic search retrieves relevant chunks using cosine similarity.
-4. The LLM generates an answer based only on the retrieved context.
+├─ doc.txt # example document
+├─ README.md

 How to run
 1. Create a Supabase project and enable pgvector.